gravitational/teleport/docs/4.3/enterprise/workflow/index.md

 ```

 **DBA Role**
-This role lets the contractor request the role DBA.
+This role allows the contractor to request the role DBA.

 ```yaml
 kind: role